sukhdipsrai/pigeon_post/README.md

     * Backend API creating table and schema and routes to add entries, front end form with CSS.
   * Allowing users to cancel tasks before the driver takes it.
     * Backend API for deleting the entries the customer posts, components and view with CSS on the front end.
-  * Creating the frontend flow of customers to create, cancel , view they deliveries.
+  * Creating the frontend flow of customers to create, cancel , view their deliveries with a consistent CSS.
      * Sukhdip - flex role, assisting frontend and/or backend through task delegation
      * Juan - leading frontend, build out different dashboards: one for the user to view their history/place task; one for the driver to see their history/accept task
      * Zihao - leading backend and API routes for customer actions needed for the frontend.